Prevent costly foundation repairs with these simple strategies

 Installing French drains is a complex process, but it’s worth it if they prevent costly foundation damage.
 These subterranean drains connect to gutters and divert water away from your home.
 Collected water can also be used to enhance your current irrigation system.

 If you’ve experienced foundation damage or moisture problems, call Ram Jack of Carmel, IN to request a free estimate.
-Our industry-leading team is trained to repair cracks, stabilize structural weaknesses and correct basement damage.
+Our industry-leading team is trained to repair cracks, sustain structural weaknesses and correct basement damage.